David-OConnor/pyflow/README.md

 [![Build Status](https://travis-ci.org/David-OConnor/pyflow.svg?branch=master)](https://travis-ci.org/David-OConnor/pyflow)

-# Py Packages
+# Pyflow

 *Important: While this tool aims to install Python as required, we're still working through issues getting flexible binaries.
-FOr now, assume you must have the version of Python you wish to use installed, and available on the path.*
+For now, assume you must have the version of Python you wish to use installed, and available on the path.*

 This tool manages Python installations and dependencies.
 It implements